 Notes

-- I used frozen squash purée from Cascadian Farm.
-Whatever brand you buy, make sure to look at the ingredient list and check that the purée only contains squash.
+- I use frozen steam in bag butternut squash from Earthbound Farm.
+Whatever brand you buy, make sure to look at the ingredient list and check that it only contains squash.
 You can also roast your own squash and make the purée yourself.
 You will need about 2 cups of squash purée.

 Heidi says